mcarvin8/apex-tests-git-delta/README.md

 This plugin will allow developers to control which tests are executed for each commit based on their testing strategies and dependencies.

+You can easily intergrate this plugin into your existing workflows that use the sfdx-git-delta plugin by using the same SHA arguments.
+The tests specificed by this plugin can be used to deploy the delta package created by sfdx-git-delta.

 ## Install

 ```bash